 Pool Committee

 Mr. Spytek updated the Board that the blue shades are stored for the winter.
-Craig believes the small shade has support that pipes are wrong.
+Craig believes the small shade has support pipes that are wrong.
 So Craig is working to either get the right pipe or replace the fixture.
 The filters are here but not yet fixed up.
 The filters will be fixed and functional before May.
 The grass near the pool looks good.

 Building & Grounds Committee